 This is an extremely resilient plant that can take whatever nature dishes out including extreme heat, cold, drought, and wind.
 It’s often found growing alongside some of the other toughest desert shrubs such as creosote and brittlebush.

 In the spring, it might catch your eye growing along roadsides and in median strips.
+In its native environment, these plants survive on as little as 2” of annual rainfall.
 It’s so hardy, it’s been used to revegetate abandoned mines.
-In its native environment, these plants survive on as little as 2” of annual rainfall.

 When in bloom, globe mallow attracts hummingbirds, bees, and butterflies.
+It is also a larval host for many moths and butterflies.

 Why I Like This Plant